jgatharia/Customer_Churn_Prediction/README.md

 We second Decision tree iterative model had manually tuned step by step parameters that is max_features, max_depth, min_sample_splits, min_sample_leafs.
 We used the manually obtained optimum values of each feature to train our model.

 Our last decision tree model was modified by grid search technique.
-We obtained the best parameters: {'criterion': 'gini', 'max_depth': 10, 'min_samples_leaf': 4, 'min_samples_split': 10}.
+We obtained the best parameters: criterion: gini, max_depth: 10, min_samples_leaf: 4, min_samples_split: 10.
 This was used to train our 3rd iterative model.

 ## 4 .
 Evaluation
 The logistic regression baseline model struggles significantly with predicting customer churn, especially due to the class imbalance.
 Although it achieves high overall accuracy, this is largely due to correctly predicting non-churners, which doesn't align with the business goal of accurately identifying churners.
 The low recall and F1 scores indicate that the model is not effectively capturing the customers at risk of leaving, which is critical for implementing successful retention strategies.
 Improving the model’s performance on the minority class (churners) is essential for it to be truly valuable in a churn prediction context.

 Logistic regression iterative model 2 is likely the better choice for predicting customer churn.
 Its higher recall ensures that more potential churners are identified, which is crucial in churn prevention strategies.
 While it has a lower precision, the trade-off is justified by the significant gain in recall and F1 score, making Model 2 more reliable for targeting retention efforts and ultimately reducing customer attrition.

-We also cross validated the baseline and iterative Baseline Model Performance:
+We also cross validated the baseline and iterative model Performance:
 The baseline model achieved a cross-validation score of 0.861215.
 This score represents the model's ability to generalize to unseen data based on the training data it was given.
 The iterative model after some hyperparameter tuning and SMOTE achieved a slightly higher cross-validation score of 0.861590.

 The decision tree baseline model performs very well for the "no churn" class, which is expected given the class imbalance.
 It achieves high precision, recall, and F1-score for this class, making it reliable for predicting customers who are likely to stay.
 It is weaker for the "churn" class, with lower precision, recall, and F1-score.
 However, it still identifies a reasonable portion of churners, which is crucial for proactive measures.